thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 CSS classes can be ignored for now.
 They just give us some semantics throughout our template.

 Alright, believe it or not, that's basically all we need to do to get this component running.
 Let's use our zippy component inside the hello app.
-In order to do that, we need to make some changes to `src/hello.js`.
+In order to do that, we need to make some changes to `src/hello.ts`.
 Here's what it should look like, after changes have been applied (I removed everything that is distracting):

 {% highlight javascript %}
 {% raw %}
-import {Component} from '@angular/core';
+import { Component } from '@angular/core';
-import {Zippy} from 'zippy';
+import { ZippyComponent } from './my-zippy';

 @Component({
   selector: 'hello',
-  template: `<zippy></zippy>`,
+  template: `<my-zippy></my-zippy>`,
-  directives: [Zippy]
+  directives: [ZippyComponent]
 })
 export class Hello {